Temporal Supercharges Developer Agility with DataStax Astra DB on AWS

 Faced with the decision to use a service or build one, Temporal chose to play to its strengths rather than run its own database.
 The company quickly settled on Cassandra as a data persistence option.
 Temporal found that Cassandra had solid scalability characteristics for users running mission-critical applications.
 However, running Cassandra required database expertise.
 After extensive evaluation of available technologies, Temporal chose DataStax Astra DB.

-Built on Cassandra, Astra DB simplifies cloud-native Cassandra application development.
+Built on Cassandra, Astra DB on AWS simplifies cloud-native Cassandra application development.
 Astra DB takes care of the operational burden often associated with using a powerhouse database like Cassandra, while reducing deployment time.

 Temporal is write-intensive, which Cassandra excels at handling.
 With Astra DB, Temporal deployments handle a massive amount of data without sacrificing availability, scalability, or query performance.
 Developers can build scalable Temporal workflows in the cloud without worrying about the infrastructure.

 Because customers develop mission-critical applications, Temporal does not take it lightly when it brings a new dependency into its fold.
 Because of that, partnership was another key reason Temporal chose Astra DB.

 "We see a lot of similarities with DataStax in how we operate.
 Our experience working together has been amazing," said Abbas.

 With Astra DB on AWS, Temporal supports developers with durable execution, reliability, and scalability, allowing them to code their application knowing it will scale.
 Persistence is vital to the overall experience, and essential to Temporal's success.
 The partnership between Temporal and DataStax is highly collaborative.